-Individual/Group engaged or consulted with Nature of the engagement Outcomes from consultation Pupils leadership and decision making procedures of the school.
-Primarily through the democratically appointed Pupils report feeling safe and well-looked after in school.
+Individual/Group engaged or consulted with Nature of the engagement Outcomes from consultation Pupils Pupils are increasingly involved in the leadership and decision making procedures of the school.
+Primarily through the democratically appointed School Council, but also through class and group consultation.
+Pupils report feeling safe and well-looked after in school.
 There are no reported incidents of prejudice related bullying but if there were, there are established and effective policies and procedures for dealing with all poor behaviour.
 Pupils report feeling engaged in the life of the school and their ideas are listened to attentively.
-Staff culture of openness and shared Staff identify needs for ongoing training and CPD in a range of areas, including Equality and Diversity.
+Staff Staff are regularly consulted with and a culture of openness and shared accountability means all are able to make their contribution to improving pupil outcomes and well-being.
+Staff identify needs for ongoing training and CPD in a range of areas, including Equality and Diversity.
 Although not an identified problem, staff are keen to deal confidently with all areas of diversity.
-Governors Governors are fully committed to the vision of establishing and maintaining a fully inclusive school.
-Parents school through PFA events and consultation evenings.
-Annual Parents increasingly recognise and value the inclusive ethos of the school and our commitment to inclusion.
-We will seek to strengthen our commitment to Quality Communications with all parents.
+Governors Governors regularly review issues pertaining to equality and inclusion at meetings.
+Governors are fully committed to the vision of establishing and maintaining a fully inclusive school.
+Parents Most parents regularly liaise with the school through PFA events and consultation evenings.
+Annual questionnaires receive a high response rates.
+Parents increasingly recognise and value the inclusive ethos of the school and our commitment to inclusion.
+We will seek to strengthen our commitment to Quality